duckuio/ducku_cli/README.md

 [![Python 3.13+](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-DSAL-orange.svg)](LICENSE)

-⚠️ **License Notice**: This software is licensed under the Ducku Source Available License (DSAL).
-While free for personal and internal use, commercial documentation tools and services are prohibited from using this software.
-See [LICENSE](LICENSE) for details.

 [ This documentation was checked by Ducku ]

 **Ducku** is a documentation analysis and code quality CLI tool designed to help developers maintain clean, consistent, and up-to-date codebases.
 It automatically scans projects to identify issues like outdated documentation references, unused modules, and inconsistencies between code and documentation.